NetDenizen/booru-wizard/README.md

 To anyone outside of the hair-fetish community, note that this default configuration file is specifically intended for organizing hair-fetish themed works.
 Should the software become more popular outside of this community, I might begin using a more generic default configuration.

+Metadata output from this software is in a series of .json files which correspond to each image opened.
+They are given the same name, but with `.json` appended to them.
+When the software is restarted, these same files are read to restore its previous state.

+This software was originally designed to be used in conjunction with the uploader userscript at: https://github.com/NetDenizen/Booru-mass-uploader

+Other uploading options might be implemented later, largely depending on how well that option meets the needs of its users.

 ## Interface Guide

 The basic interface of the software is as follows; each element is annotated with a green number: